scimad/scimad.github.io/_posts/programming/c++/2020-06-27-before-beginning-c-plus-plus.markdown

 Sometimes, I feel I might have been little too much obsessive about the C++ programming language's technical detail in itself.
 There's a minimum technical that I want to know about the C++ language and I have not yet felt that I have learned that, despite my occasional efforts.
 Again quoting Stroustrup,
 >A programming language serves two related purposes: it provides a vehicle for the programmer to specify actions to be executed, and it provides a set of concepts for the programmer to use when thinking about what can be done.

 Yes, this is exactly why I want to learn C++.
-I want to know how to think, or what tools / concepts to use to solve a problem and how it related with things being done inside the machine.
+I want to know how to think, or what tools / concepts to use to solve a problem and how related with things being done inside the machine.
 That I believe is basic C++ literacy.

 # The Design of C++
 Following points may be noteworthy regarding C++.